 The shin hanga, or “new prints,” movement contrasted sharply with the sōsaku hanga movement’s focus on self-produced prints and held on to the traditions of ukiyo-e and its division of labor between the print artist (hangaka), carver (horishi), and printer (surishi).
 The shin hanga movement was orchestrated and maintained by publisher Watanabe Shozaburo, who worked with a variety of artists and artisans to create prints that evoked traditional ukiyo-e themes, primarily for the export market.
 The movement gained traction in the early 1920s and found its greatest success in the works of Kawase Hasui, who produced over 100 prints for Shozaburo over their long period of collaboration.
 Hasui began his career exhibiting Japanese style paintings (nihon-ga) before working with Shozaburo.
 Hasui has been called the “Hiroshige of the Showa period.”
 Other notable artists who worked with Shozaburo include Ishiwata Koitsu, who began his career in hanga after developing an interest in Hasui’s works, and Takahashi Shotei, who was one of the first artists to work with Shozabuto and created woodblock print designs as well as greeting cards for export.
 The Burns Library collection contains works from the shin hanga movement from artists such as Kawase Hasui, Shiro Kasamatsu, Takahashi Shotei, and Ishiwata Koitsu.

-This collection is now open to researchers, and you can see even more beautiful images on Flickr.
+This collection is now open to researchers, and you can see even more beautiful images as part of our digitized collections.
 For more information on this collection, please see the finding aid or contact the Burns Library at 617-552-4861 or firstname.lastname@example.org.